 Oz Amram

-My research is currently focus is on model independent searches for new physics and fast simulations of complex calorimeters using machine learning methods.
+My current research focuses novel model independent searches and data-collection strategies (triggers) for new particles based on anomaly detection, and using generative AI for fast simulations of particle interactions in calorimeters.
 Previously I also worked on precision electroweak measurements and various aspects of the CMS pixel detector.

 I completed my PhD at Johns Hopkins University in 2022.
 My thesis was titled “Searching for Anomalies in Proton-Proton Collisions at the Large Hadron Collider”.

-I also regularly write for ParticleBites, which summarizes recent particle physics papers at the undergraduate level.
+I semi-regularly write for ParticleBites, which summarizes recent particle physics papers at the undergraduate level.
 You can read some of my recent posts here.